 Landing Page URL

 Add the URL of the page that you would like to link to.
 This can be the URL of any page with HubSpot tracking code on it, but for the purposes of this article, we will use a landing page URL.

-These are like post-its for your analytics.
+- Marketing Action Information - These are like post-its for your analytics.
 Scroll down and name your event, then select the date the campaign is launching.
-It will appear as a Marketing Event within the Sources report, so you can see why there were spikes in traffic/leads on a certain day.
+It will appear as a Marketing Event within the Sources Report, so you can see why there were spikes in traffic/leads on a certain day.
 This is completely hidden to your website visitors, so go nuts.

-Once you fill out each of the fields above, click Generate URL HubSpot will then generate a new tracking URL for you.
+Once you have filled out all required fields and any desired optional fields, click Generate, and HubSpot will then generate a new tracking URL for you.

 4. Share your Tracking URL